 Welding is the process of joining two pieces of thermoplastics or metal together.
-The process involves the use of extreme heat and in other circumstances; it involves the addition of gases or metal in order for the two pieces to form a joint.
-The process of welding has tremendously evolved over the years and this is attributed to the advent of the new and ever-changing technology.
+The process involves extreme heat, and in other circumstances, it involves the addition of gases or metal for the two pieces to form a joint.
+The welding process has tremendously evolved over the years, attributed to the advent of new and ever-changing technology.

-It is very vital to understand the different types of welding processes in order to choose the best method which is suitable for the task at hand.
-There are four popular welding processes that are often used and these are stick welding, MIG welding, TIG welding and flux cored arc welding.
+It is vital to understand the different types of welding processes to choose the best method suitable for the task at hand.
+Four popular welding processes are often used: stick welding, MIG welding, TIG welding, and flux-cored arc welding.

 Types of Welding Processes: